Using an Employer of Record in South Africa

 The process can take weeks or months and requires local legal knowledge.

-For global companies wanting to avoid this complex process, partnering with an EOR in South Africa enables immediate hiring without establishing a local legal entity.
+For global companies wanting to avoid this complex process, partnering with an EOR in South Africa enables hiring without establishing a local legal entity.

-PEO in South Africa
+Global PEO in South Africa

 Though they may seem similar, a Professional Employer Organization (PEO) and an Employer of Record offer different services.